-PSC Partners Seeking a Cure Canada is an all volunteer organization formed in 2015 to provide primary sclerosing cholangitis (PSC) patients and their caregivers education and support and to raise funds to research the origins and a cure for the disease.
-We are a public foundation.
+PSC Partners Seeking a Cure Canada is an all-volunteer organization formed in 2015 to provide primary sclerosing cholangitis (PSC) patients and their caregivers education and support and to raise funds to research the origins and a cure for the disease.
+We are a public foundation and registered Canadian charity (#811905165 RR 0001).

 PSC Partners Seeking a Cure Canada Board of Directors